 STORY OF 70 YEARS OLD TREKKER

-At this age, he has already done several hard treks including Siachen Base Camp, Valley of Flowers, Serolsar Peak and many others.
-From last 2 months, he is in Himachal Pradesh and now he is heading south to explore Kerala.
+At this age, he has already done several hard treks including Siachen Base Camp, Valley of Flowers, Serolsar Peak, and many others.
+For the last 2 months, he is in Himachal Pradesh and now he is heading south to explore Kerala.
 His passion for travelling is what inspired us.